Easy + Fun Jellyfish Paper Plate Craft (No Template Needed)

 Paper Plate Jellyfish Recipe Notes And Tips

-- Be sure to use paper plates that do not have a wax or slick finish.
+- Use paper plates that do not have a wax or slick finish.
 The uncoated paper plates will work the best.

-- Painting sponge brushes will work great to paint your paper plate as it is larger than a paintbrush and cover a larger area more quickly but a smaller paintbrush will work just fine.
+- Painting sponge brushes will work great to paint your paper plate because it’s larger than a paintbrush and covers a larger area more quickly.
+A smaller paintbrush will also work just fine if that’s all you have.

-- If paint is not an option for any reason, crayons, markers or colored pencils will work just as well.
-It might take a little longer but the kids will still love working on their creations.
+- If paint is not an option for any reason, crayons, markers or colored pencils will work, too!
+It might take a little longer, but the kids will still love working on their creations.

 - Have several paintbrushes available so multiple colors can be painted on the jellyfish if desired.